puppetlabs/puppetlabs-sslcertificate/README.md

 ##### `scripts_dir`

-The directory where the scripts to verify and install the certificates will be stored.
-By default is C:\temp
+This parameter has been deprecated and isn't used anymore.
+The scripts aren't saved to disk anymore.

 ##### `exportable`

 Flag to set the key as exportable. `true` == exportable; `false` == not exportable.
 By default is set to `true`.

 ## Reference